alfredogon82/zemoga/README.md

 To set up the database settings you have to go to classes/database.class.php and write the connection settings.
 Besides that setting everything is pretty straight-forward the js are in the scripts.js file

+The master branch has all the exercise the layout branch has only the layout in html / css

 Have a nice day.

 alfredogon82@gmail.com